vudxlab/VisionTSpp/README.md

 ## 💻 Continual Pre-training

-We provide the scripts for starting the continual pre-training process on Large-scale Open Time Series Archive (LOTSA data) based on Masked AutoEncoder base (MAE-base) visual backbone.
+We also provide scripts for continual pre-training on Large-scale Open Time Series Archive (LOTSA data) based on Masked AutoEncoder base (MAE-base) visual backbone.
+If you want to perform continual pre-training yourself, please run the following instructions.

 1. You should start with preparing the data for pre-training first, by downloading the [Large-scale Open Time Series Archive (LOTSA data)](https://huggingface.co/datasets/Salesforce/lotsa_data/).
    Assuming you've already created a `.env` file, run the following commands.

 ```shell
 huggingface-cli download Salesforce/lotsa_data --repo-type=dataset --local-dir PATH_TO_SAVE